mpartipilo/tikatours_src/data/extracted/content/regions/regions/imereti/index.zh.md

 </div>

 <div class="row content-row"><!-- 1210 (4)-->
-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1607 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1607 -->

 ### History

 The region's history dates back to ancient times.
-3500 years ago the powerful and well\-known Colchis Kingdom was established in western Georgia with its unique culture, education, political and military system.
+3500 years ago the powerful and well-known Colchis Kingdom was established in western Georgia with its unique culture, education, political and military system.
 Archaeological excavations have exposed many valuable objects including stunning gold jewellery, agricultural tools and weapons from this period which can be seen at a special archaeological museum in